 Built in 1966, this small office building is situated on grade above a full-block, three-story parking structure.
 The building was designed in the International Style by Skidmore Owings & Merrill to provide retail space above parking for the adjacent 504-unit apartment towers.
 The Portland Center was the cornerstone of Portland’s first urban renewal project, the South Auditorium Urban Renewal District.

 The building is located on the Portland Streetcar line and within two blocks of the Portland Transit Mall and Max Light Rail.
-It fronts on the Lovejoy Fountain, part of the internationally recognized Portland Open Space Sequence designed by Lawrence Halperin.
+It fronts on the Lovejoy Fountain, part of the internationally recognized Portland Open Space Sequence designed by Lawrence Halprin.

-Working with the architects and engineers, an analysis was performed to evaluate the costs and benefits of LEED certification.
+Working with the architects and engineers, Naito Development performed an analysis to evaluate the costs and benefits of LEED certification.
 The existing building envelope had no roof insulation and the exterior walls were comprised almost entirely of floor-to-ceiling glass – most of which was single-pane.
 The existing mechanical units and roof had remaining lives of 10-15 years.
 The analysis demonstrated that the building could achieve an over 50% energy savings and that LEED Platinum certification was not only achievable, but made overall financial sense.

 The 150 Harrison Building offers all of the sustainability benefits of a new LEED Platinum Class A office building at less than two-thirds the rental rate.